fourth-descender/Matching-Machine/README.md

 ./server
 ```

 The server operates on port 12345.
-You can send orders to the server in the format `ACTION ID SYMBOL PRICE QUANTITY` using tools like telnet or netcat.
+You can send orders to the server in the format `ACTION ID SYMBOL PRICE QUANTITY` using tools like `telnet` or `netcat`.
+Ensure that `ACTION` is specified as either `BUY` or `SELL` in all capital letters, and `QUANTITY` must be an integer..
 For example:

 ```bash
 nc localhost 12345